Halothane: Occupational safety

 People can be exposed to halothane in the workplace by breathing it in as waste anaesthetic gas, skin contact, eye contact, or swallowing it.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 2 ppm (16.2 mg/m^{3}) over 60 minutes.

 Pharmacology

 The exact mechanism of the action of general anaesthetics has not been delineated.
 Halothane activates GABA_{A} and glycine receptors.
 It also acts as an NMDA receptor antagonist, inhibits nACh and voltage-gated sodium channels, and activates 5-HT_{3} and twin-pore K^{+} channels.
 It does not affect the AMPA or kainate receptors.

 Chemical and physical properties

-Halothane (2-bromo-2-chloro-1,1,1-trifluoroethane) is a very dense, highly volatile, clear, colourless, nonflammable liquid with a chloroform-like sweet odour.
-It is very slightly soluble in water and miscible with various organic solvents.
+Halothane (2-bromo-2-chloro-1,1,1-trifluoroethane) is a very dense, clear, colourless, nonflammable liquid with a chloroform-like sweet odour.
+It is highly volatile, having a vapor pressure of at 20 °C. It is very slightly soluble in water and miscible with various organic solvents.
 Halothane can decompose to hydrogen fluoride, hydrogen chloride and hydrogen bromide in the presence of light and heat.